Akarsh63/Blog_Analytics/README.md

 ### Blog Search

-- A route at `/api/blog-search/?query={query}` gives filtered blogs by filtering the blogs based on the provided query string.
+- A route at `/api/blog-search/?query={query}` gives filtered blogs by filtering the blogs based on the provided query string like /api/blog-search/?query=privacy .